-When it comes to key performance indicators, there are the obvious and then there are some that are more obscure.
-You want to be tracking the right metrics otherwise you might be making decisions based on misleading information.
-Here are eight inbound marketing KPIs you need to be focusing on in 2018.
+When it comes to key performance indicators (KPIs), there are the obvious ones and then there are the ones that are more obscure.
+You want to be tracking the right metrics, otherwise you might be making decisions based on misleading information.
+Here are ten inbound marketing KPIs you need to be focusing on in 2020.

-When it comes to social media, many clients are more concerned with vanity metrics such as the number of likes and shares.
+When it comes to social media, many businesses are more concerned with vanity metrics such as the number of likes and shares.
 But it's not about the amount of engagement your post gets.
-Sure, people might be commenting and sharing your post but how many of them are actually clicking through to your website and reading your content?
+People might be interacting with your post but how many of them are actually clicking through to your website and reading your content?

 Measure this by monitoring traffic to your website and filtering it to see what proportion came from your social media channels.
 The average click-through rate varies from social media platform to platform.
 Last year, a social media engagement analysis found the following guideline-CTRs:

 Frequency of posts seemed to have an impact on engagement, but it varied across industries and social media platforms due to their different algorithms.
-But the general rule still applied: post often but not too often because you might be viewed as spam.
+The general rule still applied: post often but not too often because you might be viewed as spam.
 Try and find a balance.

 When you're creating your posts, consider:

-You'll already know how important SEO is when it comes to inbound marketing.
-When a customer enters a query into a search engine, the engine gives them a list of answers and you want to be at the top of that list.
-Right?
+When a customer enters a query into a search engine, they’re presented with a list of results.
+You want to be at the top of that list, right?
 Actually, you need to be in the answer box or the rich snippet because that's the link the customer is most likely to notice and click on.

 But how can you do that?
 If you Google "How much does AdWords cost in the UK", you'll see that a post we've written will come up in the rich snippet box.
 We did this by prioritising giving the answer and using a few simple technical SEO tricks.
-But the main thing was to put UX as absolute paramount.
+The main focus was to put UX as the most important thing.

 Example of a search query appearing in the rich snippet box